 Consider the importance of industries involved in high-value manufacturing – aerospace, automotive, construction, medical devices.
 Defects in parts or components can quite literally prove fatal.

 At the same time, these industries (just like many others) face pressure to “get to market” faster, if they are to remain competitive and meet production deadlines of customers/clients.
 Computer vision and deep learning can prove to be the answer to these pressures while still ensuring that the parts/components are without defects.

 Below are several examples of deployments and technical proofs of concepts executed by manufacturers across different industries:

 It’s not just a question of meeting government requirements and specifications for the production of all parts and components of airplanes, but also a matter of costly delays when defects are found after the fact.

-According to Boeing, is now dedicated to quality and maintenance.
+According to Boeing, 70% of a $2.6 trillion aerospace services market is now dedicated to quality and maintenance.
 This should come as no surprise considering that mechanical issues in the U.S. alone, in 2016, were estimated to cost more than half a billion dollars.
 Also, delays (many with customers left sitting on board) were about one-third maintenance-related.

 Visual inspection technologies, coupled with DL, can compare components to specs and find flaws in the production process.
 Beyond that, manufacturers should also meet scheduled maintenance requirements to ensure passenger safety and follow government guidelines.
 These technologies can identify such flaws and issues as: